At Westwood Ophthalmology, we treat all types of visual disorders:

 Once you have been determined to be a good candidate for laser vision correction, you will be scheduled for preoperative testing.
 If you have been wearing contact lenses, you will asked to stop wearing them for at least two weeks prior to this exam; this period may be longer if you wear rigid lenses or if the doctor feels it is necessary to ensure a good result.

-All our procedures are conveniently performed at TLC North Jersey, located in Elmwood Park.
-You will be given a scheduled time to show up at the laser center where the staff will take additional measurements and prepare you for your procedure.
+All our procedures are conveniently performed at our office in Westwood, NJ.
+You will be given a scheduled time to arrive at the laser center where the staff will take additional measurements and prepare you for your procedure.
 You will have an opportunity to ask any final questions prior to being brought in to the laser suite.
 You will receive anesthetic eye drops so that you will be comfortable during the procedure.
 The entire process takes approximately 8-10 minutes per eye.
 Your surgeon will then have you rest with your eye closed and re-examine you prior to being discharged from the laser center.
 You will need to make arrangements for transportation, as you will not be allowed to drive home.

 If you have any other questions regarding what to expect before, during, or after laser vision correction, contact our renowned LASIK center in Bergen County’s Westwood, New Jersey, serving the entire Pascack Valley region.